shinokada/awesome/README.md

 ## How to create a script for Awesome

 - Use `#!/usr/bin/env script-name` at the beginning.
-- No `.sh` file extension for the main script
+- Recommend without `.sh` file extension for the main script
 - Recommend to have the same repo and main script name. e.g. `shinokada/gitstart` has `gitstart`.
 - Add `-h| --help` option.
-- Your command start with your main script name.
+- Your command starts with your main script name.

 ## Test